kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver.account.md

 const accountKeyLegacy = new caver.account.accountKey.accountKeyLegacy()
 ```

-`AccountKeyLegacy` is used to update the AccountKey of an account in the Klaytn with [AccountKeyLegacy].
+`AccountKeyLegacy` is used to update the AccountKey of an account in the Kaia with [AccountKeyLegacy].
 To create an Account instance with `AccountKeyLegacy`, please refer to [caver.account.createWithAccountKeyLegacy](#caver-account-createwithaccountkeylegacy).

 ### AccountKeyPublic <a id="accountkeypublic"></a>